Maxatma/Walkie-Talkie/README.md

 Functionality description:
 - Create room by entering ID and pressing "create"
-- Provide you ID to callee and make enter ID him press "join"
+- Provide you ID to callee and make him enter ID and press "join"
 - Enjoy video call
 - P.S.
-Currently it is mocked by simple cat.mp4 video, because of simulator restrictions, but just change the way you capturing video from local file to camera to make it work.
+Currently it is mocked by simple cat.mp4 video, because of simulator restrictions.
+So, change the way you capturing video from local file to camera.

+You can use WebRTCClient and SignalingClient classes to make your own video call project, just create your own Firebase project and put GoogleService-Info.plist file into it.
+Don't forget to call FirebaseApp.configure() in AppDelegate

 ## Contacts